-quantitative9:
+quantitative6:

-- staff members entitled to significant total remuneration equal to or greater than EUR 500,000 and equal to or greater than the average remuneration awarded to the members of the institution's management body and senior management, having a significant impact on the MBU's risk profile (i.e. when Credit, Market or Operational RWA proxy is equal or above the 2% of the institution/Group); - staff member has been awarded in the preceding financial year a total remuneration that is equal to or greater than EUR 750,000; - staff member is within the 0.3% of staff who have been awarded the highest total remuneration in the preceding financial year within an institution with over 1,000 members of staff (for individual identification purposes at Legal Entity level only);
+- staff members entitled to significant total remuneration - equal to or greater than €500,000 and equal to or - greater than the average remuneration awarded to the members of the institution's management body and senior management, having a significant impact on the MBU's risk profile (i.e. when Credit, Market or Operational RWA proxy is equal or above the 2% of the institution/Group); - staff member has been awarded in the preceding financial year a total remuneration that is equal to or greater than €750,000; - staff member is within the 0.3% of staff who have been awarded the highest total remuneration in the preceding financial year within an institution with over 1,000 members of staff (for individual identification purposes at Legal Entity level only)7;

-• internal:
+internal:

-- all personnel awarded in the previous year a Total remuneration higher than Group defined threshold10; - all staff receiving UniCredit shares from Non Standard Compensation awards; - all Group personnel with a certain banding level according to the internal role clustering system adopted by the Group; - all incumbent with any other additional criteria linked to managerial decision, to be supported by rationale.
+- all staff granted UniCredit shares deriving from Non-Standard Compensation in the previous year of the identification or staff involved in Share Ownership Process; - all Group personnel GEC-1 with managerial responsibility and above; - all incumbents with any other additional criteria linked to managerial decision, to be supported by rationale.

 The Material Risk Taker identification process is performed at Legal Entity level using the above qualitative, quantitative and internal criteria assessed against the institution's individual risk profile and then consolidated at Group level, applying similar criteria that are assessed against the Group risk profile, as foreseen by the regulatory requirements.
+The preliminary estimation of Group Material Risk Takers in the first quarter of 2023 is broadly in line with the 2nd cycle 2022 results.